pcorliss/buildtree/README.md

 - [ ] SSH Access to running docker image
 - [ ] Security between builds
 - [ ] Pull Request Security

+#### TODOs
+* add pagination repos show
+* user dashboard redirect on auth
+* repo#new should note which repos are already in the system
+* Flush user_repos cache every 24 hours